jamesmcaleer/gemoji/README.md

 If the player guesses a synonym to one of these words, it will show up yellow hinting to the player that they are on the right track.

+## Play Gemoji
+To play **Gemoji**, click [here](https://jamesmcaleer.github.io/gemoji/)

 ## How it works
 Upon starting the game, the [Dictionary API](https://dictionaryapi.com) is used to find all synonyms of both target words

 For example, **home** would have synonyms such as house and place.

+Whenever the player inputs a word, this word is checked against synList to see if it is a synonym

 ```javascript
 const getData = async (callback) => {